 - unable to work

 - on a low income

-From 15 November 2017 only certain groups of people can make a new claim for Housing Benefit.
+Only certain groups of people can make a new claim for Housing Benefit.

 Tenants receiving Universal Credit will not be able to claim Housing Benefit.